Hybrid acousto-optical swing-up state control in a quantum dot: Results

 with time-dependent coefficients $a_{n,k}(t)$ dependent on the optical field amplitude and the detuning.

-Following the procedure from Sec.~\ref{sec:two-level}, we add the acoustic field Hamiltonian $H_{\mathrm{ac}}$, which modulates also the biexciton state.
-We can estimate the strength of this coupling by assuming the biexciton state to be simply a product of exciton states.
-Then, we have

-i.e., the biexciton state is modulated approximately two times stronger than the exciton.
-Writing $H_{\mathrm{ac}}$ in the $\ket{n(t)}$ basis results again in energy shifts and driving due to the $\propto\ketbra{n(t)}{m(t)}$ off-diagonal elements.
+Following a similar procedure as previously, we add the acoustic field Hamiltonian $H_{\mathrm{ac}}$, which also modulates the biexciton state.
+Writing $H_{\mathrm{ac}}$ in the basis of the dressed states $\ket{n(t)}$ results again in energy shifts and driving due to the off-diagonal elements $\propto\ketbra{n(t)}{m(t)}$.
 The resonance condition leading to oscillations between a pair of dressed states is given by

-The new eigenstates of the three-level system are not easy to handle analytically, thus we find the acoustic field parameters needed for the $\pi$-rotation, $\omega_{\mathrm{ac}}$ and $A_{\mathrm{ac}}$, via numerical optimization.
+The new eigenstates of the three-level system are not easily analytically handled.
+Thus, we find the acoustic field parameters $\omega_{\mathrm{ac}}$ and $A_{\mathrm{ac}}$, needed for the $\pi$-rotation, via numerical optimization.

 We again consider a non-resonant Gaussian optical pulse during a constant acoustic driving [\eqnref{eq:envelopes}].
-In Fig.~\ref{fig:biexcitonMap}, we scan the acoustic field frequency and amplitude to find the optimal parameters.
-The higher, $(2n+1)\pi$ rotations this time occur for significantly larger acoustic field amplitudes than in the exciton occupation protocol and we do not show them here.
-The optimal parameters are $\hbar\omega_{\mathrm{ac}} = 2.318$~meV, and $\hbar A_{\mathrm{ac}} = 0.443$~meV.
-We choose $\Delta_{\mathrm{xx}} = -2.5$~meV, and $\hbar A_{\mathrm{L}} = 1.5$~meV, which do not fully correspond to the parameters studied for the two-level system, but the frequency of the acoustic field remains similar as in the previous section.
-In this case, the acoustic field amplitude matches the one we needed to prepare the exciton state, but the energy scale is different.
-No optical coupling between ground and biexciton states and coupling of both these states to $\ket{\mathrm{x}}$ results in lower splitting of the corresponding dressed states and thus lower Rabi frequency.
+In Fig.~\ref{fig:biexcitonMap}(a), we scan the acoustic field frequency and amplitude to find the optimal parameters.
+The higher, $(2n+1)\pi$ rotations this time occur for significantly larger acoustic field amplitudes than in the exciton preparation protocol, and we do not show them here.
+The optimal parameters marked with the black circle are $\hbar\omega_{\mathrm{ac}} = 2.318$~meV, and $\hbar A_{\mathrm{ac}} = 0.443$~meV.
+We choose $\Delta_{\mathrm{xx}} = -2.5$~meV, and $\hbar A_{\mathrm{L}} = 1.5$~meV, which do not fully correspond to the parameters studied for the two-level system, but the frequency of the acoustic field remains similar to that in the previous section.
+In this case, the acoustic field amplitude matches the one we needed to prepare the exciton state, but the energy scale differs.
+The absence of resonant optical coupling between the ground and biexciton states and coupling of both these states to $\ket{\mathrm{x}}$ results in lower splitting of the corresponding dressed states and thus lower Rabi frequency.
+The obtained evolution of state occupations is shown in \figref{fig:biexcitonMap}(b) (solid lines), again together with the pulse envelopes (dashed lines), where a perfect swing-up preparation of the biexciton state is achieved with only a transient occupation of the exciton state during the optical pulse.

-\section{Phonon-induced decoherence}
+\subsection{Phonon-induced decoherence}